cloudflare/managed-component-to-cloudflare-worker/README.md

 # Managed Component To Cloudflare Worker

 Managed Component To Cloudflare Worker provides an easy way for using custom Managed Components with Cloudflare Zaraz, by deploying them as a Cloudflare Worker.
-Deployed Managed Components can be configured as Tools within [Cloudflare Zaraz](https://dash.cloudflare.com/) from the `Add new Tool` page.
+Deployed Managed Components can be configured as Tools within [Cloudflare Zaraz](https://dash.cloudflare.com/) from the "Add new Tool" page.

 ## Usage

 > 💡 **Prerequisite:** To deploy a new Cloudflare Worker you need to first login with using `npx wrangler login`

-### Using npx
+### Using `npx`

 Your Managed Component should be bundled before trying to deploy it.

-`npx managed-component-to-cloudflare-worker -c /path/to/managed/component.js -w component-name`
+`npx managed-component-to-cloudflare-worker /path/to/managed/component.js component-name`

 ### Cloning this repository